giellalt/lang-sme/docs/sme.jspwiki.md

-!Some propernouns have two parts and the first is not a genitive.
+### Some propernouns have two parts and the first is not a genitive.
 We still have problems with abbr when these propernouns are inflected or are a part of a cmp.
 The copy rule adds Attr reading to names which not get it in the fst (Soria).
 The select rule selects Attr when the next word is e.g. Moria.

-* __SoriaAttr__  Soria Attr Moria, Harry Attr Potter-girji
+* **SoriaAttr**  Soria Attr Moria, Harry Attr Potter-girji

-* __SoriaMoria__
+* **SoriaMoria**

-!
-Rules for giving Attr to names, e.g. Ole Attr Kåven.
+###  Rules for giving Attr to names, e.g. Ole Attr Kåven.

-* __PropAttr__
+* **PropAttr**

 Remove unwanted analyses

-!!Southern Locative vs. Essive
+## Southern Locative vs. Essive

-* __SouthLoc__ removes Southern Locative vs. Essive
+* **SouthLoc** removes Southern Locative vs. Essive

-* __Apertium-rule__ we want Num as alternativ to Ord reading
+* **Apertium-rule** we want Num as alternativ to Ord reading

-!!Numerals

-* __NumRom__ in beginning of sentence